Shob3r/MissionMonkeyCapstoneLogs/Logs/Mission Monkey Update 0.4 Log 1.5.md

 # Welcome to log 1.5

-It's been a whole 1 day since I wrote my previous log, but I have found my solution to my task organization problem!
+It's been a whole 1 day since I wrote my previous log, but I have found my solution to my task organisation problem!
 What am I using to keep track of every task? the answer is.....
 # Trello

 Holy hell I have used Trello before and didn't really like it, but this is truly an eye-opening experience for me.
 I don't know what happened but i feel like i can actually write out my ideas on there.
 It truly is a miracle.
 From now On, I will aim to do one or two tasks per day, if the tasks are smaller.
 If the tasks are much larger and take more time, I will be working on that task until I think it's completed.